lpesola/tt-app/README.md

 ## What

-Personal playground for learning/trying out new things.

-A simple app showing the next means of transport aggreate from pre-defined stops.
+1. A simple app showing the next means of transport aggreate from pre-defined stops
+2. Personal playground for learning/trying out new things.

+For personal needs, a simple app with CLI would be enough, but for learning purposes I will overengineer - maybe a lot!

 See [roadmap](roadmap.md) for progress and plans.

 ## Why

-When you have multiple options for buses to get to place A but all of them leave from different stops, you have two options
+When multiple different buses/trains could take you where you're going but they don't leave from the same stop, you have two options

 * check each stop/bus individually
 * use reittiopas